jpartain89/Software-Install-Guides/docs/ubuntu-specific/downloader/nzbget.rst

 UnRar
 =====

-First, install `unrar <rarlab.com>`_.
-This is specifically for handingling what are called `.rar` files.
+First, install :ref:`UnRAR <unrar-link>`.
+This is specifically for handingling what are called ``.rar`` files.
 Those mysterious crazy files that you randomly come across on the internets.

 Rar files are usually large files, taken apart into seperate items, along with a couple extra, documentation files for how they should be pieced back together again. ``unrar`` handles these guys along with NZBGet.